CartoDB/cartodb/doc/manual/source/install.rst

     npm -v

 .. warning::
-      CARTO uses Node JS v6.9.2 and npm 3.10.9.
+      CARTO uses Node.js v6.9.2 and npm 3.10.9.
 You must use these precise versions to avoid problems.

-We will also install some development libraries that will be necessary to build some Node modules:
+We will also install some development libraries that will be necessary to build some Node.js modules:

   .. code-block:: bash